Legends of America

 You can make instant sun tea.

-You discover that in July, it takes only two fingers to drive your car.
+You discover that driving your car takes only two fingers in July.

 You discover that you can get a sunburn through your car window.